Considering how few people ever have to pay it, there’s always a lot of worry and political noise about capital gains tax on shares.

 Tax on selling shares

-The cost of trading is a bit like a tax on selling shares, and it’s a can’t ignore factor that means selling for tax purposes isn’t always a good idea.
+The cost of trading is a bit like a tax on selling shares.
+It’s a can’t ignore factor that means selling for tax purposes isn’t always a good idea.

 Trading costs include dealing fees, any stamp duty you pay on reinvesting the money, and also the bid-offer spread on the churn of your holdings.

-Trading costs can significantly damage the benefit of defusing gains [10] – especially on small sums – and even more so if you pay CGT at the basic taxpayer’s rate.
+Trading costs can reduce the benefit of defusing gains [17] – especially on small sums.

 It’s best to realise capital gains as part of your rebalancing strategy [18], when you’re already spending money to reduce your holdings in outperforming assets while adding to the laggards.